vrienstudios/anime-dl/README.md

 [![Discord Server](https://img.shields.io/discord/737835739529740308.svg?label=discord)](https://discord.gg/Jzxfy2U) ![CodeQL](https://github.com/vrienstudios/vidstreamdownloader/workflows/CodeQL/badge.svg)
 # Anime Downloader
 Hello!
-Welcome to our page, this application is perfect for downloading any anime or hentai series that is on the site vidstreaming.io (a.k.a gogo-stream), hanime, and many more to come!
+Welcome to our page, this application is perfect for downloading any anime or hentai series that is on the site vidstreaming.io (aka gogo-stream) and hanime.
+Support for more websites will be considered.

 # Contact
 For questions and quick replies, you can [dm me on twitter (@shujiandou)](https://twitter.com/shujiandou)